michaelsmith1992/michaelsmith.github.io/README.md

 Welcome to Section 3!

-You are encouraged to make a start on this section before beginning the course, so you can start to develop your HTML and CSS skills.
-These are not a major part of the course, but you need to have some familiarity with them if you are to work in web development.
-There will be a few hours on the course which you can devote to this, but on the whole you will be reliant on your own research and self-learning.
+Now that you have completed Sections 1 and 2 it's important you dedicate as much time as you can to developing your HTML and CSS skills.
+You need to have some familiarity with them if you are to work in web development.
+It will also make portfolio pieces you show to companies stand out, regardless of which stack or language you ultimately use.
+There will be a few hours on the course dedicated to HTML and CSS, but you will largely reliant on your own research and self-learning.

 The aim of this Section is to end up with a simple, elegant and well-executed portfolio page that you can take away and perhaps publicise at the end of the course, with links to the projects you've created.
 Consider it a project in its own right - a way for you to advertise your skills in writing best-practise HTML and CSS.